shawntax/dirtysite/content/pages/home.md

 ---
-hero_title: Dirty Not Sorry
-hero_subtitle: Unkempt and unapologetic artist + promotion collective
+seoDesc: The unkempt and unapologetic electronic music collective.
 ---